-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-4 Newspaper Ad Minorities Information on the No comments Not applicable.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4.
+Newspaper Ad Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Information on the 2021-2025 Consolidated Plan schedule was distributed to local agencies, nonprofit organizations and other stakeholders working with minority, non-English speaking, and physically impaired residents to afford as many people as possible for full public participation in the process.
+No comments received as a result of the newspaper notices.
+Not applicable.
+5. Public Meeting Non-targeted/broad community Advisory Boards Presentation on the Five-Year Consolidated Planning process were made in January 2021 to the Family Services Advisory Board.
+No comments were received.
+Not applicable.

-2021-2025 received as a result

-Non-English Consolidated Plan of the newspaper

-Speaking - Specify schedule was notices.

-other language: distributed to local

-Hispanic agencies, nonprofit

-organizations and

-Persons with other stakeholders

-disabilities working with

-minority, non-English

-speaking, and

-physically impaired

-residents to afford as

-many people as

-possible for full

-public participation in

-the process.

-5 Public Meeting Non- Presentation on the No comments were Not applicable.

-targeted/broad Five-Year received.

-community Consolidated

-Planning process

-Advisory Boards were made in

-- January 2021 to the

-Family Services

-Advisory Board.

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If
+Sort Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable)

-response/attendance comments received not accepted applicable)
+Order response/attendance comments received not accepted

 and reasons

-6 Public Meeting Non- April 2021, the Plan Positive comments Not applicable.
+6. Public Meeting Non-targeted/broad April 2021, the Plan Positive comments Not applicable.
 All

-targeted/broad was presented to the received on comments were
+community was presented to the received on addressing comments were

-community Loudoun County addressing the accepted.
+Loudoun County Board the priority needing accepted.

-Board of Supervisors priority needing

-at the public hearing needs in the
+of Supervisors at the needs in the County.

-on the 2021-2025 County.
+public hearing on the

+2021-2025

-Consolidated Plan
+Consolidated Plan that

-that included that
+included that 2021

-2021 Annual Action
+Annual Action Plan, an

-Plan, an analysis of
+analysis of

 impediments and fair

 housing plan and the

 citizen participation

 plan.

+7. Minorities The public hearing

+Persons with notice was published

+disabilities on Thursday, June 1,

+Substantial Non-targeted/broad 2023 in

+Amendment # 1 - community "LoudounNow."
+A copy None.
+Not Applicable.
+Not Applicable.

+Newspaper Ad • can be found in the

+Residents of Public and Citizen Participation

+Assisted Housing Section of the Annual

+Agencies/Organizations Action Plan.